seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 So shall no foot upon the churchyard tread,
 Being loose, unfirm, with digging up of graves,
 But thou shalt hear it: whistle then to me,
-As signal that thou hear’st something approach.
+As signal that thou hear'st something approach.
 Give me those flowers.
 Do as I bid thee, go.

 **PAGE**